What Are CSS Gradients?

 Conic Gradients

-Conic gradients sweep color transitions around a center point, like the hands of a clock.
-They're great for pie charts, color wheels, and decorative elements.
+Conic gradients sweep colour transitions around a centre point — like the hands of a clock.
+They are perfect for pie charts, colour wheels, and decorative spinning effects.
+The from keyword sets the starting angle, and at positions the centre point.

 Advanced Techniques